 Renka raised her eyes.
 A spear pierced her mother and little sister like a needle pinning a butterfly a board.

 Any sounds frozen in her throat, Renka felt the shadow fall upon her.
 She looked skyward.
-The shadow of a black beast floating above her.
+The shadow of a black beast floated above her.
 The mounted knight stared down with cold eyes.

 Her mother’s body thumped to the ground.
 The black shadow above Renka’s head flapped its wings.
 An instant later it had soared off toward the north.